rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 - **Reporting Made by Bank**

 Oracle Payments also provides a SQL function to personalize the conditions and implement business criteria.
-Oracle Payments allows you to set up payment reason codes that provide the payment system or bank with additional details about the reason for the payment for regulatory reporting purposes.
+Oracle Payments enables you to set up payment reason codes that provide the payment system or bank with additional details about the reason for the payment for regulatory reporting purposes.

-**Note**: You can define this in the **Create Payment Reason Code** page of **Payment Administrator**.
+**Note**: You can define payment reason codes in the **Create Payment Reason Code** page of **Payment Administrator**.

 ### Purchasing tips

-This section includes some tips about working with purchasing in EBS.
+This section includes tips about working with purchasing in EBS.

 #### Confirm receipts